-Under an assignment agreement, pursuant to which we acquired intellectual property, we have agreed to pay royalties on sales of A-101 or related products at rates ranging in low single-digit percentages of net sales, as defined in the agreement.
-Under this assignment agreement, we have paid aggregate milestone payments of \$0.2 million and there are no remaining milestone payment obligations under this agreement.
+Under an assignment agreement, pursuant to which we acquired intellectual property, we have agreed to pay royalties on sales of A-101 40% Topical Solution or related products at rates ranging in low single-digit percentages of net sales, as defined in the agreement.
+Under this assignment agreement, we have paid aggregate milestone payments of \$0.2 million and there are no remaining milestone payment obligations.

-In connection with the assignment agreement for the acquisition of intellectual property related to A-101, we also entered into a finder's services agreement under which we have paid aggregate milestone payments of \$0.5 million and have agreed to make aggregate payments of up to \$1.0 million upon the achievement of specified pre-commercialization milestones, such as clinical trials and regulatory approvals, as described in the agreement.
+In connection with the assignment agreement, we also entered into a finder's services agreement under which we have paid aggregate milestone payments of \$0.5 million and have agreed to make aggregate payments of up to \$1.0 million upon the achievement of specified pre-commercialization milestones, such as clinical trials and regulatory approvals, as described in the agreement.
 We have also agreed to make aggregate payments of up to \$4.5 million upon the achievement of specified commercial milestones.
-In addition, we have agreed to pay royalties on sales of A-101 or related products at a low single-digit percentage of net sales, as defined in the agreement.
+In addition, we have agreed to pay royalties on sales of A-101 40% Topical Solution or related products at a low single-digit percentage of net sales, as defined in the agreement.

-In November 2015, we entered into an exclusive, worldwide license agreement with third parties for the development and commercialization of products containing specified novel JAK inhibitors for any therapeutic, prophylactic, prognostic or diagnostic applications for use in any dermatological condition or disease.
-We made upfront non-refundable payments of \$0.25 million and are obligated to make aggregate payments of up to \$2.35 million upon the achievement of specified milestones, such as completion of clinical trials and filing of applications for regulatory approvals.
+In November 2015, we entered into an exclusive, worldwide license agreement with JAKPharm LLC, or JAKPharm, and Key Organics, LTD, or Key Organics, for the development and commercialization of products containing specified novel JAK inhibitors for any therapeutic, prophylactic, prognostic or diagnostic applications for use in any dermatological condition or disease.
+We made upfront non-refundable payments of \$0.3 million and are obligated to make aggregate payments of up to \$2.4 million upon the achievement of specified milestones, such as completion of clinical trials and filing of applications for regulatory approvals.
 With respect to any products we commercialize under the agreement, we will pay tiered royalties equal to a low to middle single-digit percentage of annual net sales, subject to specified reductions, as determined on a country-by-country and product-by-product basis, until the date that all of the patent rights for that product have expired, or in specified countries under specified circumstances, ten years from the first commercial sale of such product.